More at rubyonrails.org:

 Generally, these helpers have the same name as their form builder counterparts plus a _tag suffix.
 For a complete list, see the FormTagHelper API documentation.

-Before form_with was introduced in Rails 5.1 its functionality used to be split between form_tag and form_for.
-Both are now soft-deprecated.
-Documentation on their usage can be found in older versions of this guide.
+Before form_with was introduced in Rails 5.1 its functionality was split between form_tag and form_for.
+Both are now discouraged in favor of form_with, but you can still find being used in some codebases.